-While only the Corcoran Project constitutes a "material property" for the Company, EML's wholly owned subsidiary North Star Manganese Inc ("NSM"), has a 100% ownership and management interest in the Emily Manganese Project ("Emily") established through a series of agreements with Cooperative Mineral Resources, LLC ("CMR") and People's Security Company, Inc. ("PSC").
+EML's 90.5% owned subsidiary North Star Manganese Inc ("NSM"), has a 100% interest in the Emily Manganese Project ("Emily") established through a series of agreements with Cooperative Mineral Resources, LLC ("CMR") and People's Security Company, Inc. ("PSC").
 These agreements establish two general arrangements related to the use of lands owned by CMR and PSC: